Multigraded Commutative Algebra of Graph Decompositions: Introduction

 Let $I$ and $J$ be ideals in polynomial rings $\kk[x]$ and $\kk[y]$, respectively, that are both homogeneous with respect to a single grading by an affine semigroup~$\nn\cala$.
 The \emph{toric fiber product of $I$ and $J$} (Definition~\ref{def:TFP}), denoted $I \times_\cala J,$ is a new ideal in a usually larger polynomial ring~$\kk[z]$.
 An important measure of complexity of this operation is the \emph{codimension} of the product, defined as the rank of the integer lattice $\ker \cala$.
 In~\cite{Sullivant2007} the third author introduced toric fiber products and proved that in the codimension zero case it is possible to construct a generating set or Gr\"obner basis for $I \times_\cala J$ from generating sets or Gr\"obner bases of $I$ and~$J$.
 In this case the algebra and geometry is significantly simpler essentially because codimension zero toric fiber products are \emph{multigraded Segre products} (Definition~\ref{def:multisegre}), which share many nice properties with their standard graded analogues.
 Still in the codimension zero case, the geometry of the toric fiber product can be understood quite explicitly in terms of GIT~\cite{Mumford1994} (Propositions~\ref{prop:GIT} and~\ref{prop:msptfp}).
 We pursue this observation and show that (under mild assumptions on $\kk$) normality persists (Theorem~\ref{thm:normal}).

 The main goal of this paper, however, is to describe higher codimension toric fiber products.
 In Section~\ref{sec:pers-prim-decomp} we show that primary decompositions persist in any codimension (Theorem~\ref{thm:primary-decomp}).
-In Section~\ref{sec:generators} we show how to construct generating sets of toric fiber products in arbitrary codimension satisfying some extra technical conditions (Theorem~\ref{thm:cpp}).
+In Section~\ref{sec:generators} we show how to construct generating sets of toric fiber products in arbitrary codimension, but under some extra technical conditions (Theorem~\ref{thm:cpp}).
+This generalizes the codimension one results on cut ideals obtained by the first author in~\cite{Engstrom2008}.

 The toric fiber product frequently appears in applications of combinatorial commutative algebra, in particular in algebraic statistics~\cite{Engstrom2010, Sturmfels2008, Sturmfels2011}.
 Typically in algebraic statistics, we are interested in studying a family of ideals, where each ideal $I_{G}$ is associated to a graph $G$ (or other combinatorial object, like a simplicial complex or a poset).
 If the graph has a decomposition into two simpler graphs $G_{1}$ and $G_{2}$, we would like to show that the ideal $I_{G}$ has a decomposition into the two ideals $I_{G_{1}}$ and~$I_{G_{2}}$.
 If we can identify $I_{G}$ as a toric fiber product $I_{G_{1}} \tfp I_{G_{2}}$, then difficult algebraic questions for large graphs reduce to simpler problems on smaller graphs.
 Our inspiration comes from structural graph theory, where the imposition of forbidden substructures often implies that a graph has a specific kind of structural decomposition into simple pieces.
 In Section~\ref{sec:markov} we pursue the analogy to the theory of forbidden minors~\cite{Robertson2004} by exhibiting minor-closed classes of graphs with certain degree bounds on their Markov bases.